egoetschalckx/spring-boot-starter-web-logging/README.md

 ## Spring Configuration
 `spring-boot-logging-web` includes request & response logging mechanisms for Spring `RestTemplate` and `RestController`.

-These capabilities can have negative performance impact, so they are disabled by default.
+These capabilities will have negative performance impact, so they are disabled by default.
+Including the body of the requests and responses in the log statements will further degrade performance.

 The following configuration properties are available for managing logging settings: